Hi! Thank you for visiting Self-Love and Fitness™.

 Aside from inspiring highly driven people to level up athletically since a strong body is connected to a strong mind...

 This brand was built as a mechanism for me to channel adversity into something positive.

 Building my own business is also a huge part of ensuring that I can be in a position to give back to the charities I care about, mostly those around Youth in Care because I was one.

 Being a recipient of the Youth Social Entrepreneur Award from Algonquin College for Community and Social Responsibility (2011), I want to continue to inspire others with difficult upbringings or circumstances to take control of their futures.

-Aiming for financial independence is not about chasing material things for the sake of it, it’s about leaving a locked-in legacy for charities we care about, inspiring others as to what is possible, having choices, being able to leave toxic partnerships as needed, it comes down to ensuring sustainable self-reliance.
+Aiming for a measure financial independence is not about chasing material things for the sake of it, it’s about leaving a locked-in legacy for charities we care about, and inspiring others as to what is possible by simply leading by example and being ourselves.

 The odds were against me, I grew up in foster homes (since the age of 4); however, I would never call myself a victim.
 Why?
 It was just fuel for me.